0xPolygonMiden/miden-vm/docs/src/intro/overview.md

 External inputs can be provided to Miden VM in two way:

 1. Public inputs can be supplied to the VM by initializing the stack with desired values before a program starts executing.
 Any number of stack items can be initialized in this way, but providing a large number of public inputs will increase the cost for the verifier.
-2. Secret (or nondeterministic) inputs can be supplied to the VM via the *advice provider* (described below).
+2. Secret (or nondeterministic) inputs can be supplied to the VM via the [*advice provider*](#nondeterministic-inputs).
 There is no limit on how much data the advice provider can hold.

 After a program finishes executing, the elements remaining on the stack become the outputs of the program.
 Since these outputs will be public inputs for the verifier, having a large stack at the end of execution will increase cost to the verifier.
 Therefore, it's best to drop unneeded output values.
 We've provided the [`truncate_stack`](../user_docs/stdlib/sys.md) utility function in the standard library for this purpose.